dlab-berkeley/Python-Fundamentals-Legacy/README.md

 To run these lessons in the cloud, click this button:
 [![Binder](http://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/dlab-berkeley/python-fundamentals/master)

+To run these lessons on your laptop, clone the repo on your laptop command line: `git clone https://github.com/dlab-berkeley/python-fundamentals.git`

 The D-Lab introductory series consists of four parts:

 Part 1: